-- 5-3.
-Before applying the listed exceptions, the City shall make a determination on a case-by-case basis as to as needed regarding what is considered significant contributors of pollutants.
-In addition, the following non--storm water discharges needare not be prohibited from entering the MS4storm water system, provided that approved control measures to minimize the impacts from the sourcesBMPs are implemented: - a.
-Municipally owned dechlorinated swimming pool discharges, municipal water tank draining, and water from street washing (including sidewalks and medians) that is conducted by City staff or under contract with the City. - b.
-The City may exempt, in writing, other non-storm water discharges which are not a significant source of pollutants to the City's MS4 or state watersCharity or other non-commercial car washes;- - c.
+- r.
+Residential street washing; - s.
+Flows from riparian habitats and wetlands; - t.
+Uncontaminated water from irrigation system meter pits; - u.
+Flows from emergency firefighting activities; and - v.
+Residential gardening or landscaping activities. - 3.
+Before applying the listed exceptions, the City shall make a determination as needed regarding what is considered significant contributors of pollutants.
+In addition, the following non-storm water discharges are not prohibited from entering the storm water system, provided that approved BMPs are implemented: - a.
+Municipally owned dechlorinated swimming pool discharges, municipal water tank draining, and water from street washing (including sidewalks and medians) that is conducted by City staff or under contract with the City: - b.
+Charity or other non-commercial car washes; - c.
 Fire hydrant flushing; and - d.
-Water line flushing.

-- C. No person shall throw, deposit, leave, maintain, wash, rinse, or keep any substance that may cause or contribute to pollution or permit any such substance to be thrown, deposited, left, maintained, washed, or rinsed in or upon any public or private property, driveway, parking area, street, alley, sidewalk, catch basin, structure/manholestorm hatch, ditch, channel, pond, or any other component of the MS4storm water system or state waters.
+Water line flushing. - C. No person shall throw, deposit, leave, maintain, wash, rinse, or keep any substance that may cause or contribute to pollution or permit any such substance to be thrown, deposited, left, maintained, washed, or rinsed in or upon any public or private property, driveway, parking area, street, alley, sidewalk, catch basin, structure/storm hatch, ditch, channel, pond, or any other component of the storm water system or state waters.
 Pollutants for this purpose include but are not limited to oil, solvents, antifreeze, flammables, septage, poisonous or infectious substances, garbage, soaps, acids, bases, and sediment.
-Wastes deposited in streets in a manner allowed by the City for the purpose of collection are exempted from this prohibition. - D. It shall be unlawful to store, handle, or apply any pollutant in a manner that will cause exposure to storm water, rainfall or runoff, and which may lead to a discharge to the MS4 and to storm water system, state waters, or waters of the United States. - E. All other requirements and restrictions pertaining to illicit discharges to the MS4 or the storm water system shall comply with the requirements of this chapter, the Storm Water Specifications administrative rules, and Design Standards, and Title 13, Chapter 26, any applicable chapters of the MMC.
+Wastes deposited in streets in a manner allowed by the City for the purpose of collection are exempted from this prohibition. - D. It shall be unlawful to store, handle, or apply any pollutant in a manner that will cause exposure to storm water, rainfall or runoff, which may lead to a discharge to the storm water system, state waters, or waters of the United States. - E. All other requirements and restrictions pertaining to illicit discharges to the storm water system shall comply with the requirements of this chapter, administrative rules, and any applicable chapters of the MMC.